meribold/git-snap/readme.md

     into the snapshot commit.
 *   Otherwise, the file doesn't go into the snapshot commit.

-Creating a new file doesn't cause `git snap` to start tracking this file unless you add the file to the index.
+Creating a new file doesn't cause `git snap` to start tracking this file unless you added the file to the index.
 But a file that's in the last snapshot commit will always be updated to the working tree version in the next snapshot commit.